VillNu/MyPlants/README.md

 MyPlants
 ========

-MyPlants is a little utility designed to ease management of information about your plants.
+MyPlants is a little Android app for management of information about your plants.
 You can keep information like dates of acquisition, care, latin name, or anything you like.
-Plants are separated by patches which in turn belong to different gardens.
-So you can for instance have a separate garden for your summer house and your apartment.
+Plants are kept in different patches which in turn belong to different gardens.
+You can for instance have a separate garden for your summer house plants and those in your apartment.

 The app is compatible with all devices from Android version 2.x Eclair but with a modern interface like on the Android 4.x Ice Cream Sandwich.